Golden Globes to go ahead without audience or TV broadcast

 Nonetheless, honours in film and television will be announced on Sunday from the Globes' usual Beverly Hills hotel venue, in a programme the organisation said was set to highlight "the long-established philanthropy work of the HFPA".

-"Over the past 25 years, the HFPA has donated US$50 million (S$68 million) to more than 70 entertainment-related charities, film restoration, scholarship programmes and humanitarian efforts," the group said in a statement.
+"Over the past 25 years, the HFPA has donated US$50 million (S$67.8 million) to more than 70 entertainment-related charities, film restoration, scholarship programmes and humanitarian efforts," the group said in a statement.

 No audience will be present for the 79th Golden Globe Awards, the group said, citing health concerns due to the Covid-19 pandemic and the rapidly spreading Omicron variant.

-The Golden Globes have traditionally been second in importance only to the Oscars in Hollywood's film awards season, but their credibility has been thrown into question - and their future plunged into doubt.
+The Golden Globes has traditionally been second in importance only to the Oscars in Hollywood's film awards season, but its credibility has been thrown into question and its future plunged into doubt.

 Many Tinseltown publicists and studios refused to participate in this year's edition, and A-listers publicly distanced themselves from the embattled group, at least until reforms are made.

-But ads and billboards boasting of Golden Globe nomination tallies have been notably absent in Los Angeles this winter.
+But advertisements and billboards boasting of Golden Globe nomination tallies have been notably absent in Los Angeles this winter.

 The HFPA diversity row was triggered by a Los Angeles Times investigation last year showing that the organisation at the time did not have a single black member.